Support and deliver CPD

 Could you deliver a professional development session for us?

-We are seeking proposals for delivery of professional development from our members using the presentation methods below.
+We are seeking proposals for delivery of professional development from our members using the following presentation methods.

 Proposals should appeal to a broad range of areas of the discipline and your proposal can be on any area of psychology.